bd/twidor/README.md

-released a simplified windows installer, added build files and documentation, revised keypad display, added options such as thumbpad orientation and thumbpad labels visibility, and added the ability to load Twilder Keymaps files from the filesystem.
+released a simplified windows installer, added build files and documentation, revised keypad display, added options such as thumbpad orientation and thumbpad labels visibility, and added the ability to load TWidler Tuner keymap files from the filesystem.